Occupational Therapy Assistant

 Once enrolled in the OTA program students are required to complete all courses in the four semesters of instruction in sequence in order to integrate theoretical and clinical education.

-Students must receive a minimum grade of C (73) in all required occupational therapy assistant courses.
-Failure to earn a C (73) or better will result in program dismissal.
-Students who fail, do not complete, or withdraw from OTA courses may reapply to the program only once.
+Students must receive a minimum grade of C (75) in all required occupational therapy assistant courses.
+Failure to earn a C (75) or better will result in program probation.
+Failure of two courses will result in program dismissal.
+Students who fail two courses will not be readmitted to the program.
+Students who are passing and withdraw or do not complete an OTA course may reapply to the program only once.
 Readmission is not guaranteed and is on a space available basis.
 The readmission decision is based on the recommendations of the faculty and department chair.
-Readmitted students must resume OTA coursework within one year of date of program dismissal or withdrawal.
-Students must successfully complete all required coursework, clinical and program objectives and competencies within five years of initial acceptance into the OTA program in order to graduate.
-Level II fieldwork must be completed within 18 months of completion of the OTA academic coursework.
+Students must resume OTA coursework within one year of the date of stop-out.
+Students must successfully complete all required coursework, clinical and program objectives and competencies within four years of initial acceptance into the OTA program in order to graduate.
+Level II fieldwork must be completed within 12 months of completion of the OTA academic coursework.

 Cost of Attending and Completing the OTA Program

-The Associate of Science in OTA consists of 73 credits, including 20 pre-admission credits and 43 OTA credits.
+The Associate of Science in OTA consists of 73 credits, including 20 pre-admission credits, 10 credits general education courses and 43 OTA credits.
 Once admitted into the OTA program students complete the OTA courses in sequence over a period of two academic years.

 Transportation to the fieldwork sites is the student’s responsibility.
-Students should be prepared to travel an hour or more from campus.
-Students are advised to decrease outside work obligations in the first three semesters, then discontinue during full-time fieldwork affiliations in the fourth semester.
+Students need to have reliable transportation and should be prepared to travel an hour or more from campus.
+Students are advised to decrease outside work obligations in the first three semesters, then discontinue work during full-time fieldwork affiliations in the fourth semester.
 Fieldwork hours may extend into evenings and weekends and extend beyond the academic year.
 The availability of clinical affiliations depends on the ability of area healthcare providers to accept students.
 In some cases, affiliations will be completed in a fifth semester.

 Accepted applicants must comply with the Bristol Community College's health services requirements.
-This includes a physical examination, tetanus, measles, mumps, rubella, hepatitis B, and varicella (chicken pox) immunizations or titres results (blood test to prove immune status).
+This includes an annual physical examination, covid vaccinations, tetanus, measles, mumps, rubella, hepatitis B vaccination and titre and varicella (chicken pox) immunization or titre within the last 12 months.
 If under the age of 21 you must also be tested for meningitis.
 A two-step TB test and flu shot is required each year.
 Students who decline having a flu shot may not be able to complete the program's clinical fieldwork requirements.
 Students must be certified by the American Heart Association in C.P.R.
 (Basic Life Support for Health Care Providers).
 Students are required to maintain C.P.R. certification and health insurance throughout their enrollment.
-Additional laboratory tests, including drug screening are required each semester by the program and clinical agencies.
-Clinical agencies may require additional procedures such as fingerprinting at any time.
-All fees are paid by the student.
+Additional laboratory tests, including drug screening are required each year by the program and clinical agencies.
+Clinical agencies may require additional procedures such as fingerprinting or National Background Check at any time.
+All costs are paid by the student.

 Upon admission to the program and at regular intervals during the program, all students must undergo a Criminal Offender Record Information (CORI) check and a Sex Offender Registry Information (SORI) check.
 These checks are required due to potential unsupervised contact with children, the disabled, or the elderly during clinical experiences.
 The College is authorized by the Commonwealth's Department of Criminal Justice to access CORI records.
 Sex Offender checks shall be performed pursuant to Massachusetts General Laws, Chapter 6, Sections 178C-178P.
 A positive CORI/SORI check may prevent students from participating in clinical assignments in contracted health facilities and prevent students from completing the program objectives.
 Students found to have certain criminal convictions or pending criminal actions will be presumed ineligible for clinical placement.
-For more information regarding the College's CORI/SORI check process, please contact the Human Resource Department at (774) 357-3142.
+For more information regarding the College's CORI/SORI check process, please contact your program Chair.

 The Massachusetts Board of Allied Health Professionals requires licensure applicants to report any history of felonies or misdemeanors and may deny licensure to those applicants.
 Further information is available from the MA Board of Allied Health regarding guidelines for applicants with criminal records call (617) 701-8605 or email at firstname.lastname@example.org.